 Facebook Task vs Facebook Access

-This is the main difference between Facebook Task Access and Facebook Access.
-If you have only Task Access you can’t use Facebook as a Facebook page.
+This is the main difference between Facebook Task Access vs Facebook Access.
+If you have only Task Access on Facebook you can’t use Facebook as a Facebook page.
 However, you can still manage the Facebook page and the specifics depend on what task access you have been given to.

-With Task access you won’t have admin level access, you have to have Facebook Access to be able to add other people or remove users from the Facebook page.
+With Task Access on Facebook you won’t have admin level access, you have to have Facebook Access to be able to add other people or remove users from the Facebook page.

 To learn more about Facebook Access on the new Facebook pages, check out this tutorial: